mongodb/docs/source/reference/mongostat.rst

 Fields
 ------

-``mongostat`` returns values that reflect the operations over a 1 second period.
-When :command:`mongostat [sleeptime]` has a value greater than 1, the statistics are averaged to reflect average operations per second.
+:option:`mongostat` returns values that reflect the operations over a 1 second period.
+When :command:`mongostat [sleeptime]` has a value greater than 1, :option:`mongostat` averages the statistics to reflect average operations per second.

-``mongostat`` outputs the following fields:
+:option:`mongostat` outputs the following fields:

 .. describe:: inserts